Boeing 377 Stratocruiser: Operational history

 As the launch customer, Pan Am was the first to begin scheduled flights, from San Francisco to Honolulu in April 1949.
-At the end of 1949 Pan Am, BOAC and American Overseas Airlines (AOA) were flying 377s transatlantic, while Northwest Orient Airlines was flying in the United States; in January 1950 United began flights from San Francisco to Honolulu.
+At the end of 1949, Pan Am, BOAC and American Overseas Airlines (AOA) were flying 377s transatlantic, while Northwest Orient Airlines was flying in the United States; in January 1950, United began flights from San Francisco to Honolulu.
 Stratocruisers were pressed into emergency military service after the onset of the Korean War.
-In late 1950 Northwest Stratocruisers were serving New York City, Chicago, Detroit, Minneapolis/St. Paul, Milwaukee, Spokane, Seattle, and Honolulu.
+In late 1950, Northwest Stratocruisers were serving New York City, Chicago, Detroit, Minneapolis/St. Paul, Milwaukee, Spokane, Seattle, and Honolulu.

-By late 1952 Northwest Stratocruisers replaced DC-4s to Tokyo via Anchorage, Alaska; Northwest replaced the Stratocruiser on the Honolulu run in 1953 and to Tokyo in 1955.
-For a short time Pan Am 377s flew to Beirut, Lebanon, but after 1954 no 377 was scheduled east of Europe or west of Singapore.
+By late 1952, Northwest Stratocruisers replaced DC-4s to Tokyo via Anchorage, Alaska; Northwest replaced the Stratocruiser on the Honolulu run in 1953 and to Tokyo in 1955.
+For a short time, Pan Am 377s flew to Beirut, Lebanon, but after 1954, no 377 was scheduled east of Europe or west of Singapore.
 In 1954, United Stratocruisers flew Los Angeles to Honolulu and between Seattle and San Francisco; United's B377 flights to Honolulu were all first class.
-In 1955 BOAC 377s had 50 First Class seats (fare $400 one way New York to London) or 81 Tourist seats (fare $290).
-In 1956 Pan Am 377s flew from Los Angeles and San Francisco to Sydney with stops at Honolulu, Canton Island and Suva (via Nadi Airport in Fiji).
+In 1955, BOAC 377s had 50 First Class seats (fare $400 one way New York to London) or 81 Tourist seats (fare $290).
+In 1956, Pan Am 377s flew from Los Angeles and San Francisco to Sydney with stops at Honolulu, Canton Island and Suva (via Nadi Airport in Fiji).

-By 1958 Pan Am was operating the Stratocruiser between Seattle, Washington and Fairbanks, Juneau and Ketchikan, Alaska and between Seattle and Whitehorse, Yukon.
+By 1958, Pan Am was operating the Stratocruiser between Seattle, Washington and Fairbanks, Juneau and Ketchikan, Alaska and between Seattle and Whitehorse, Yukon.
 Within six years of first delivery, the Stratocruiser had carried 3,199,219 passengers; it had completed 3,597 transcontinental flights, and 27,678 transatlantic crossings, and went between the United States and South America 822 times.
 In these first six years, the Stratocruiser fleet had flown 169,859,579 miles (273,362,494 km).

-The 377 was one of the most advanced and capable of the propeller-driven transports, and among the most luxurious, but it was troubled by reliability issues and maintenance costs.
-Problems included catastrophic failures of propellers, failures of propeller pitch control leading to overspeed incidents, problems related to the poor thermal design of the engine, and aerodynamic problems arising from design constraints imposed by the engine's thermal problems.
+The 377 was one of the most advanced and capable propeller-driven transports, and among the most luxurious, but it was troubled by reliability issues and maintenance costs.
+Problems included catastrophic failures of propellers, failures of propeller pitch control leading to overspeed incidents, issues related to the poor thermal design of the engine and resultant aerodynamic problems.
 Its service record was marred by a high incidence of in-flight emergencies and hull-loss accidents related to those issues.
 The propellers were the subject of Airworthiness Directives in 1955, 1957, and 1958.

-In 1953 "United's [Chief Executive] Ray Ireland ...described the Stratocruiser as unbeatable in luxury attraction but is uneconomical.
+In 1953, United's Chief Executive Ray Ireland described the aircraft as "unbeatable in luxury attraction but... uneconomical."
 Ireland said PAA's Stratocruiser competition to Hawaii induced United to buy the plane originally."
-In 1950 United's seven 377s averaged $2.46 "direct operating cost" per plane-mile, and "Indirect costs are generally considered to be equal or greater than the direct costs."
-Most operators were using Stratocruisers on long-range routes where higher prices could be charged, off-setting the higher operating costs.
+In 1950, United's seven 377s averaged $2.46 "direct operating cost" per plane-mile, and "Indirect costs are generally considered to be equal or greater than the direct costs."
+Most operators used Stratocruisers on long-range routes where higher prices could be charged, off-setting the higher operating costs.